 Alcohol poisoning is a medical emergency.

-Immediately call P-Safe if the person has one or more of these four symptoms (Remember to think of C-U-P-S):
+Immediately call 911 or the equivalent if the person has one or more of these four symptoms (Remember to think of C-U-P-S):

 S - Slow or irregular breathing of less than 8 times per minutes or 10 seconds between breaths.

 While you wait for emergency responders to arrive, if you can: